ireneyaoyao/Springboard/Capstone/Final Report/Final Report.md

 ##### **9. Adoption vs. Breed**

-I would imagine that breed is one of the factors that could have an effect on people's decission.
+I would imagine that breed is one of the factors that could have an effect on people's decision.
 The breed variable in the raw data contains 644 levels.
 To simplify the analysis, I created two columns, one to indicate whether the breed is a mix or not, and the other extracts only the first breed if the dog is a mix.

 ``` r
 dogs$is_mix <- ifelse(grepl("MIX", dogs$breed), 1, 0)